 I am a post-doctoral researcher at the Migration and International Labour Studies Department in the Institute for Employment Research (IAB), the Research Institute of the Federal Employment Agency, Nuremberg, Germany.
 Here, I am focusing on the issues of Migration and Integration.
-Since 2019, I am a lecturer at the University of Mannheim.
-Here I give a course on Integration of refugees and social stratification.
+Since 2019, I am a lecturer at the University of Mannheim and since 2020, I m a lecturer at the University of Bamberg.
+I give a course on Integration of refugees and social stratification (BA/MA).

 I hold a doctoral degree (PhD) in Sociology.
 I wrote my doctoral thesis, entitled “The regime change and social inequality: Educational and job careers in the Soviet and post-Soviet Era”, at the Department of Social and Political Science in the European University Institute.
 You can find more information under the following link: PhD Project.
 I successfully defended my PhD Project on the 14th of April, 2016 at the European University Institute.
 Here is a link to a big event.